jinantonic/EAD-Lab-3/README.md

 </br>

 ![Sketch](images/lr-2.png)
-After you enter the colour id in the box and press enter, it will display the colour corresponding to the colour id that you entered.
+After you enter the colour id in the box and press the **Enter Key**, it will display the colour corresponding to the colour id that you entered.
 It is easier and quicker to enter it manually than click the **Show Colour** button every time you would like to search for a colour.

 </br>